What Is Breast Lift Surgery?

 The transformation from a sagging, drooping breast to a higher, tighter, more youthful appearing breast is dramatic.
-Although the scars are significant, they are usually considered a great trade-off for such improvement in shape.”
+Although the scars are significant, they are usually considered an acceptable trade-off for such improvement in shape.”

-A woman’s breasts often change over time, losing their youthful shape and firmness.
+A typical breast lift candidate is a woman whose breasts have changed over time, losing their youthful shape and firmness.
 These changes and loss of skin elasticity can result from:

 - Weight fluctuations

 Breast Lift Incision Options